psadmin-io/psadmin-wiki/README.md

 ### Add your article to the sidebar

 Once your article is done, you need to add it to the sidebar.
-Under `_database\` are YAML files that drive the sidebar content.
+Under `posts\` are YAML files that drive the sidebar content.
 Open the YAML for the section you addded your article to and append an entry:

     Sample psft_customizations.yaml: "/posts/pca/sample_yaml/"